NiceneNerd/Wild-Bits/docs/README.md

     -   pywebview ~= 3.2

 To build from source, you will first need to prepare the webpack bundle.
-Enter the `bcml/assets` folder, run `npm install` to collect dependencies, and then run `npm build` or `npm test`.
+Enter the `wildbits/assets` folder, run `npm install` to collect dependencies, and then run `npm build` or `npm test`.

 Finally, back at the root folder, you can install using `python setup.py install`.
-You can also run without installing by using `python -m bcml`.
+You can also run without installing by using `python -m wildbits`.